Tuscany Walking Tours - Guided Walking Holidays in Italy

 All of our past guests have been amazed at the quality and variety of the food served at our chosen hotels and restaurants, and the “al fresco” picnics we concoct.
 Wines are really high quality too.

 We shall hike through the vineyards where the grapes that make excellent wines such as Morellino di Scansano, Bianco di Pitigliano, Aleatico di Gradoli – and the famous Brunello di Montalcino – are grown.
 We will have the opportunity to taste and purchase them, together with excellent locally produced olive oil.
 We will also visit an organic olive oil producer and witness the processes involved in olive oil production.

-We hope you can join us in late September and early October.
+We hope you can join us next time we plan a tour here.
 Tuscany is a really magical place!

 €2,250 euros per person based on shared occupancy.

 Our tour price covers everything, with wines included.